gosu-lang/ragnardb/README.md

 *Currently known issues:*

-execute does not handle multiple statements in an sql file; this is an intentional design choice to simply naming, parameterization, return type handling, on the basis that multiple queries can simply be put into multiple files.
+-execute does not handle multiple statements in an sql file; this is an intentional design choice to simply naming, parameterization, return type handling, on the basis that multiple queries can simply be put into multiple files.

-subqueries automatically trigger a query result type with all properties as objects
+-subqueries automatically trigger a query result type with all properties as objects

-query result types do not fully extend sql record at the moment, creating some problems with field access
+-query result types do not fully extend sql record at the moment, creating some problems with field access

 ### Query Parameters